mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - VirtualBox.md

 	          collisions:0 txqueuelen:0
 	          RX bytes:80 (80.0 B)  TX bytes:80 (80.0 B)

+#### Install Avahi daemon for easy access to the guest OS.

+Install the Avahi daemon:

+    sudo aptitude install avahi-daemon avahi-utils

+Edit the Avahi daemon config:

+    sudo nano /etc/avahi/avahi-daemon.conf

+Browse all Avahi services on the LAN:

+    avahi-browse -at

+Browse for broadcast services in Mac OS X:

+    dns-sd -B

 ### Sundry configuration items.

 #### Set the GRUB timeout to 0 to allow for a quick, headless boot and recovery.